tarwn/lessthandot-hugo/blogs/content/posts/2013-06-12-sharepoint-2013-bi-part-10.md

   <a href="/media/users/koenverbeeck/SP2013DemoEnv/Part10/CreateSite_08.png?mtime=1370461325"><img src="/wp-content/uploads/users/koenverbeeck/SP2013DemoEnv/Part10/CreateSite_08.png?mtime=1370461325" alt="" width="613" height="322" /></a>
 </p>

-<span style="text-align: justify;">All that’s left is to adjust this site to your preferences.
+<span style="text-align: justify;">All that's left is to adjust this site to your preferences.
 This is for example how my Power View library looks like at the time of writing.</span>

 <p style="text-align: justify;">
   <a href="/media/users/koenverbeeck/SP2013DemoEnv/Part10/CreateSite_09.png?mtime=1370461326"><img src="/wp-content/uploads/users/koenverbeeck/SP2013DemoEnv/Part10/CreateSite_09.png?mtime=1370461326" alt="" width="906" height="564" /></a>
 </p>

-<span style="text-align: justify;">If you want to use a SharePoint list as an OData source for your demos, you don’t need to install ADO.NET data services like in SharePoint 2010.
+<span style="text-align: justify;">If you want to use a SharePoint list as an OData source for your demos, you don't need to install ADO.NET data services like in SharePoint 2010.
 This functionality is already present.</span>

 <p style="text-align: justify;">
   <a href="/media/users/koenverbeeck/SP2013DemoEnv/Part10/AlreadyInstalled.png?mtime=1370462164"><img src="/wp-content/uploads/users/koenverbeeck/SP2013DemoEnv/Part10/AlreadyInstalled.png?mtime=1370462164" alt="" width="606" height="292" /></a>